I am confused, which loans are best for me?

 In addition, we need to set up some data within the Department of Education's loan origination system (COD), and within our student record system prior to each new loan cycle.

-This work commences in May and we complete it in mid to late June.
+This work commences in May and we complete it in early to mid June.
 At that point, you will be able to apply provided you have a Rover account.

 When will I get access to Rover so I can apply?